MolBIFFM/diana/README.md

 along customized Cytoscape style specifications for each type of network.

 ## Setup
+External dependencies can be installed using pip by running

 ```
 pip3 install -r diana/requirements.txt
 ```
 External dependencies consist of NetworkX, pandas, and SciPy.

 DIANA is currently developed using Python 3.10.4, Ubuntu 22.04 and Cytoscape 3.9.1.

 ## Command Line Interface

+Instructions can be displayed by running

 ```
 python3 diana/diana.py --help
 ```

+Configuration is detailed below.
+Configuration files referring to published data sets referenced below are included in this repository.

 ## Configuration

 A configuration file specifies an array of workflows executed sequentially.
-Configuration files are processed concurrently.
+Multiple configuration files are processed concurrently.

 ---

-Input genes or proteins can be read from tabular input files.
+Input genes or proteins are read from tabular input files.

 ```json
 [